-VI.
-SELF-SHADOWING
+6 SELF-SHADOWING

-So far, the algorithm is applied directly to each pixel in a given frame, independently of its neighbors in that frame.
+So far, the algorithm computes Video Normals at each pixel in a given frame, independently of its neighbors in that frame.
 Unfortunately, it is inevitable that another part of the subject can come between the light and the camera, causing a self-shadow.
-This is also a problem for regular photometric stereo, though there are potentially fewer selfshadows induced by one light source than by three.
+This is also a problem for regular photometric stereo, though there are potentially fewer self-shadows induced by one light source than by three.
 The three distributed lights however, offer a new opportunity that can be exploited to partly compensate when computing normals for shadowed surface patches.